Karuta-City/KC_DyeDocumentation/index.md

 <img src='https://cdn.discordapp.com/attachments/846618628837212170/850004640836616203/unknown.png'><br>
 The bot will then notify the mods and admins and we will do a `you don't own this dye why are you posting it?` :) <br><br>
 <b>I can only see invalid-user as the buyer.
 What should I do?</b><br><br>
+If you see invalid-user, check the message again on your PC.
+Android phones often show invalid-user.
+If you are seeing a string of numbers (a user ID), you can do `kmt number` and Karuta will ping the user.
+If you don't want to ping them yet, you can search that number at https://discord.id/ and it will tell you the user.
-If you see invalid-user, please DM an admin, moderator or helper and they can get the id and the username of the buyer for you!<br><br>
+If you are still having trouble finding the user, please DM an admin, moderator or helper and they can get the id and the username of the buyer for you! **DO NOT PRESS THE TICKET.
+YOU WILL REPORT THE USER WHICH WILL GET YOU WARNED.**<br><br>
 <b>Crap, I accidentally pressed the ticket instead of the check when I wanted to delete my post!
 What should I do?</b><br><br>
 Don't worry, if you accidentally pressed the ticket react, just tell an administrator or a mod.
 They won't warn you if you tell them.
 But if you do forget you will be warned in your second offence!<br><br>